Macrometacorp/docs/docs/streams/tutorials/pub-sub-streams.md

   fabricName: "_system"
 });

-// Or use email and password to authenticate client instance
+// Or use email and password to authenticate a client instance
 // const client = new jsc8(globalUrl);
 // await client.login("nemo@nautilus.com", "xxxxxx");